jdamick/kafka/README.md

 * reused connection in BatchPublish(), instead of establishing a brand new connection every time.
 * applied gofmt / golint on the code (renamed Id() to ID() for compliance)
 * added comments
+* better distinction between DEBUG and ERROR logs, with info on how to get the consumer unstuck when the max fetch size is too small

 ### April 2013